enoklearn/engineering/exercises/product-life-cycle/pmf-questionnaire.md

 | Goal | To give an apprentice a tool to discover where a business may be on its journey toward PMF. |
 | Duration | 1-4 hours |

 As we look to acclimate an apprentice/fellow to a new business, business line, or product, we need to first give them a picture of their place in the larger story of the business and its place in the market it seeks to serve.
-Starting with an understanding of where a business is on its journey toward PMF will help a new team member empathize with the current goals of the business at its current stage.
+Starting with an understanding of where a business is at on its journey toward PMF will help a new team member empathize with the goals of the business at its current stage.

 This questionnaire will give an apprentice/fellow a bank of questions to 1) understand the value proposition of the product their business seeks to use to solve a strong market demand, and 2) to gauge if the business model around the product/market need is sustainable and scalable